himadree-chaudhury/level2_assignment_one/readme.md

 | Extending built-ins | ✅ Best   | ❌      |
 | Complex type logic  | ❌        | ✅ Best |

-**My opinion**: Use interfaces by default for objects, types for everything else.
+**Conclusion**: Use interfaces by default for objects, types for everything else.

 # 7. Example Using Union and Intersection Types in TypeScript